The Jetsons: Invasion of the Planet Pirates: Yōkai Buster: Ruka no Daibōken

 In 1995, Kadokawa Shoten created a new mascot character called Yōkai Buster Ruka for the magazine Marukatsu Super Famicom.
 The company wanted Sting to reprogram and edit The Jetsons: Invasion of the Planet Pirates into a new game called Yōkai Buster: Ruka no Daibōken (妖怪バスター ルカの大冒険) with new music (composed by Mitsuhito Tanaka), new enemies and new areas.
 Both versions have essentially the same engine with a different story and theme.
 They also have a strict time limit that punishes tardiness with lost lives.

-The player takes control of Ruka-chan, an aggressive demon girl who lives in a world filled with harmful monsters.
+The player takes control of Ruka, an aggressive demon girl who lives in a world filled with harmful monsters.
 Much of her past is shrouded in mystery and her age is deliberately hidden in context.
 She lives a long life but has the mentality of a 13-year-old girl.
 Compared to the futuristic setting of The Jetsons, the Japanese version uses a contemporary setting with Japanese architecture.
 Extra features were added into the Japanese version including an extra underwater level, a mini-game, and a training mode.